Selena Gomez’s Newfound Faith After Rehab: Will Her Relationship Get In The Way?

 Gomez leaned on religion when she checked into rehab.
 She even signed up for a Christian-based track program, another source told Radar Online.
 She even told fans that religion is what “helps her deal with the s**t in the world.”

-Though The Weeknd, whose real name is Abel Tesfaye, was also raised Christian, he strayed from his faith.
+Although The Weeknd, whose real name is Abel Tesfaye, was also raised Christian, he strayed from his faith.
 He doesn’t agree with Selena’s beliefs, even though she’s been trying to lure him back to the church.

 “She’s desperate for him to join her at one of her church meetings, but Abel refuses to even consider it,” the source said.
 “In fact, he’s asked her to keep religion out of their relationship for now.”